 Her answer was barely above a whisper like she was afraid the offer would be snatched away.
 Without a word he waved a hand and she was transported away in a flurry of lights back to Haven to find her peace.
 While he wasn’t there to get her settled there were others who would see to her comfort until he could return.

 Looking back to the others in the clearing he found equal looks of shock and outrage.
-He shifted his weight to the balls of his feet and rocked back slightly ready for round two.
+He shifted his weight to the balls of his feet and rocked back getting ready for round two.

 “Where did you send her?”